 - A. All CCSD employees are required to have and maintain a valid California Driver's License.
-Employees shall follow all laws, rules, and regulations of all jurisdictions jurisdictions' laws, rules, and regulations while operating a vehicle on CCSD business.
-Any fines or other penalties incurred by an employee shall be the responsibility of the employee. - B. Individuals not employed by the CCSD or working for the CCSD as a private contractor shall not travel in CCSD vehicles unless approved by the General Manager.
-Individuals not employed by the CCSD shall never operate CCSD vehicles except for individuals performing approved maintenance/repair services on the vehicle. - If a motor vehicle accident occurs while on CCSD business, the appropriate law enforcement agency shall be contacted immediately, and every attempt shall be made to have a report completed.
+Employees shall follow all jurisdictions' laws, rules, and regulations while operating a vehicle on CCSD business.
+Any fines or other penalties incurred by an employee shall be the responsibility of the employee. - B. Individuals not employed by the CCSD shall never operate CCSD-owned vehicles except for individuals performing approved maintenance/repair services on the vehicle. - C. If a motor vehicle accident occurs while on CCSD business, the appropriate law enforcement agency shall be contacted immediately, and every attempt shall be made to have a report completed.
 If the law enforcement agency declines to prepare a report, the employee shall record the name of the party contacted at the law enforcement agency, the time that they were contacted, and a written report of the facts and circumstances surrounding the accident shall be completed by the employee at the earliest opportunity.
 The employee's report will include the contact information of all parties involved in the accident, including vehicle descriptions and insurance coverage.
 The employee's supervisor shall be notified of the accident at the earliest opportunity, but in any event, no later than by the next business day.
-The supervisor is responsible for having the accident being reported to the Risk Manager or his/her designee at the earliest opportunity, but in any event, no later than by the end of the next business day. - D. Smoking is not permitted in any CCSD vehicles.
+The supervisor is responsible for having the accident reported to the Risk Manager or his/her designee at the earliest opportunity but in no event later than by the end of the next business day. - D. Smoking is strictly prohibited in any CCSD-owned vehicles.